walmartlabs/concord-website/docs/getting-started/tasks.md

 The `retry` attribute inside a task is used to restart the task automatically in case of errors or failures.
 Users can define the number of times the task can be re-tried and a delay for each retry.
-If not specified, the default value for the delay is 5000 milliseconds.
+If not specified, the default value for the delay is 5 seconds.

 The `times` parameter defines the number of times a task can be `retry` and `delay` specifies the time span after which it retries the task in case of errors.
-The delay time is always in milliseconds.
+The delay time is always in seconds.

 For example the below section executes the `myTask` using the provided `in` parameters.
-In case of errors, the task retries up to 3 times with 3000 milliseconds delay each.
+In case of errors, the task retries up to 3 times with 3 seconds delay each.
 Additional parameters for the retry are supplied in the `in` block.

 ```yaml